Jewelled chameleon

-The jeweled chameleon (Furcifer campani), also commonly known as Campan's chameleon or the Madagascar forest chameleon, is a species of lizard in the family Chamaeleonidae.
+The jewelled chameleon (Furcifer campani), also commonly known as Campan's chameleon or the Madagascar forest chameleon, is a species of lizard in the family Chamaeleonidae.
 The species is endemic to the central highlands of Madagascar, where it is threatened by bush fires and habitat loss.

 Etymology

-The specific name, campani, is in honor of Dominique Campan, a French resident of Madagascar.
+The specific name, campani, is in honour of Dominique Campan, a French resident of Madagascar.

 Description

 F. campani grows to a total length (including tail) of about 14 cm.
 The background colour varies from pale green through dark green to brown.
 There are three pale brown, lateral stripes running along each side of the body and numerous small bright-coloured spots between them.
 The head is often decorated with small red spots.
 This chameleon has a crest running along its back composed of small projecting granules.

 Distribution and habitat

 F. campani is endemic to the central mountainous region of Madagascar where it lives at altitudes of 1850 to 2300 m.
 Its range extends from Ankaratra, an extinct volcano, to the Andringitra National Park, an area of 14500 km2.
 However, only part of this is suitable habitat, and its population is fragmented.
 It is a terrestrial species and its habitat is mountain grass and heathland with shrubs and isolated trees.